-Candidates can combine this syllabus in an examination session with any other CIE syllabus, except:
+Candidates can combine this syllabus in an examination series with any other Cambridge syllabus, except:

-- syllabuses with the same title at the same level - 6010 Art
+- syllabuses with the same title at the same level - 6010 Art ims and objectives

-Please note that IGCSE, Cambridge International Level 1/Level 2 Certificates and O Level syllabuses are at the same level.
+Please note that Cambridge IGCSE, Cambridge International Level 1/Level 2 Certificates and Cambridge O Level syllabuses are at the same level.

-3. Syllabus aims and objective And Regulation of the Company of th
+3. Syllabus aims and objectives